Precise predictions for double-Higgs production via vector-boson fusion: Details of the computation

 In the present article, we have used the full computations at LO, NLO QCD, and NLO EW while we have utilised the VBF approximation at NNLO.
 In order to justify their combination, we have used a rather exclusive experimental set-up where the VBF approximation holds at the per-mille level.
 In addition, we have added a correction factor to the NNLO corrections to account for the differences between the full and the VBF computation.
 More precisely we have checked that the difference between the full computation and the VBF-approximate one is identical at LO and NLO QCD in all differential distributions.
 Recently, extensive studies investigating the quality of such approximation at NLO in QCD for vector-boson scattering (VBS)~\cite{Ballestrero:2018anz} and the EW production of a Higgs boson in association with three jets~\cite{Campanario:2018ppz} have been performed.
 We have refrained from presenting similar results for the process at hand as it is very close to processes mentioned above.
 Instead we have displayed the correction factor used in all differential distributions which indicates the difference between the full and the approximate computation.

 \begin{itemize} \item QCD corrections \\ In the full computation at NLO, the real corrections consist in all the contributions of the type $\Pp\Pp \to \PH \PH \Pj \Pj \Pj$ at order $\mathcal{O}\left(\alphas \alpha^4 \right)$.
 The virtual corrections entail all the possible gluon insertions on a given quark line, with gluon exchanges between the two quark lines vanishing for colour reasons.
 At NNLO, for which an example diagram is shown in Fig.~\ref{fig:diagQCD}, heavy-quark loop-induced diagrams are neglected, as well as $t$-/$u$-channel interferences, single-quark line contributions and loop induced interferences between VBF and gluon-fusion production.
-These contributions have been shown to be suppressed to less than a percent in the single-Higgs case~\cite{Ciccolini:2007ec,Harlander:2008xn,Bolzoni:2011cu}, and can thus be expected to be negligible in Higgs-pair production.
+These contributions have been shown to be suppressed to less than a percent in the single-Higgs case~\cite{Ciccolini:2007ec,Harlander:2008xn,Bolzoni:2011cu}, but are not known for Higgs-pair production.
+Although they could be sizeable there is no apriori reason to expect them to be enhanced in di-Higgs production.
+A dedicated future study is however necessary to confirm whether or not these effects can be neglected.
 The non-factorisable diagrams involving the exchange of two gluons between the quark lines, have recently been estimated in Ref.~\cite{Dreyer:2020urf}.
-Unlike their counterparts in single Higgs VBF production~\cite{Liu:2019tuy}, they have been shown to be of the same order as the corrections arising from gluon exchanges limited to one quark line, the so-called factorisable corrections shown in Fig.~\ref{fig:diagQCD}.
 In this work we therefore also provide an estimate of the non-factorisable corrections, but will show them separately from the factorisable corrections.
 Unless explicitly specified, when referring to NNLO QCD corrections, we will always mean the factorisable ones.
 We compute the factorisable NNLO QCD corrections using the projection-to-Born method as detailed in Ref.~\cite{Dreyer:2018rfu}.